-3. Study visits to sites/ monuments (in Sofia and the country) combined with specialized lectures on the spot about their history, context and artistic value.
+3. Study visits to sites/monuments (in Sofia and the countryside) combined with specialized onsite lectures about their history, context and artistic value.

-4. Photo-documentation sessions under professional supervision of Nikola Mihov for student interested in documentary photography.
-It is an opportunity for all to learn and apply methods of documentary, artistic and architectural photography when "meetings" the monuments.
+4. Photo-documentation sessions under professional supervision of Nikola Mihov for students interested in documentary photography.
+It is an opportunity for all to learn and apply methods of documentary, artistic and architectural photography when "meeting" the monuments.